michaelkc/michaelkc.github.io/_posts/2025-06-01-interesting-stuff-i-found.markdown

 ### MCP and Authn/Authz
 There is a price to starting out with a vendor spec and slapping various missing parts on top in a hurry.
-I hope future revisions of MCP can go through a better process and resolve these issues.
+I hope future revisions of MCP can go through a better process to avoid similar issues.
 There are going to be a lot of work cleaning up security issues caused by the LLM gold rush in the coming years (maybe the LLM agents can do it? ;-))

 [What MCP Gets Wrong](https://www.featureform.com/post/what-mcp-gets-wrong)